-The provenance evaluation strategy resembles a pre-computation step of the Datalog.
+The provenance evaluation strategy resembles a pre-computation step for debugging.
 The evaluation is performed only once, but the IDB with proof annotations can subsequently answer any debugging query using the same IDB resulting from evaluation.
-The ability to answer any debugging query without reevaluation is an advantage over other selective provenance systems [13, 27], where the query is given prior to evaluation, which is then instrumented based on the query, and thus evaluation must be performed for each different query.
+The ability to answer any debugging query without re-evaluation is an advantage over other selective provenance systems [Deutch et al. 2015; Lee et al. 2017], where the query is given prior to evaluation, which is then instrumented based on the query, and thus evaluation must be performed for each different query.